pettarin/wiktts/wiktts/mw/miner/README.md

                         (default: [0])
-  --hide-progress       Do not print extraction progress messages --quiet               Do not print extraction results to stdout --all                 Print extraction results for all pages (with and
+  --hide-progress       Do not print extraction progress messages --quiet               Do not print extraction results to stdout --all                 Print extraction results for all pages (with/without
-                        without IPA string)
+                        correct language block)
-  --without             Print extraction results only for pages without IPA
+  --all-with-lang       Print extraction results for all pages with correct
-                        string
+                        language block (with/without IPA string) --without-ipa         Print extraction results only for pages with correct language block but without IPA string --no-sort             Do not sort the extraction results --stats               Print statistics
-  --no-sort             Do not sort the extraction results --stats               Print the count of all pages and pages with IPA string --format [FORMAT]     Format output according to this string (available
+  --format [FORMAT]     Format output according to this template (available
                         placeholders: {ID}, {WORD}, {IPA}, {EXTRACTED},
-                        {FILENAME}, {FILEPATH})
+                        {HASLANGUAGEBLOCK}, {FILENAME}, {FILEPATH})
 ```